sublime-treesitter/TreeSitter/README.md

 To import `sublime_tree_sitter` in your plugin, you have 2 options:

 - Name your plugin so it comes after `TreeSitter` in alphabetical order (all `User` plugins do this)
-- Or, import `sublime_tree_sitter` after your plugin has loaded, e.g. do something like this:
+- Import `sublime_tree_sitter` at "run time" after plugins have loaded, e.g. do something like this:

 ```py
 import sublime_plugin